-The management company shall ensure through appropriate proof that as of the payment date the unit certificates may only be held by unitholders who are either not subject to Austrian income or corporate income tax or who fulfill the requirements for exemption pursuant to § 94 of the Austrian Income Tax Act or for a capital gains tax exemption.
+The management company shall ensure through appropriate proof that as of the payment date the unit certificates may only be held by unitholders who are either not subject to Austrian income or corporate income tax or who fulfill the requirements for exemption pursuant to \S 94 of the Austrian Income Tax Act or for a capital gains tax exemption.
 This can be validly proved by the cumulative submission of statements from both the custodian bank and the management company that they are not aware of a sale to other persons.

-Article 7 Management fee, reimbursement of expenses, liquidation fee that is calculated, recorded and deducted monthly on the basis of the respective fund assets for each calendar day.
+Article 7 Management fee, reimbursement of expenses, liquidation fee

+The management company shall receive for its management activity an annual remuneration of up to 2 % of the fund assets that is calculated, recorded and deducted monthly on the basis of the respective fund assets for each calendar day.